moj-analytical-services/rpackage_training/README.md

 ```R
 usethis::use_mit_license("Crown Copyright (Ministry of Justice)")
 ```
-This will add two text files to the top level of your project, `LICENCE` and `LICENCE.md`
+This will add two text files to the top level of your project, `LICENCE` and `LICENCE.md`.
+It will also update the relevant section in the DESCRIPTION file and update the .buildignore file.

 **Exercise**